Maya (M.I.A. album): Critical reception

 Other critics were not as complimentary towards the album.
 Charlotte Heathcote of British newspaper the Daily Express said that, while M.I.A. could "still lay claim to being one of our most imaginative, uncompromising artists", there were "only glimmers of brilliance" on the album.
 Chicago Tribune writer Greg Kot gave the album two and a half out of four stars and expressed a mixed response towards M.I.A.'s "[embracing] pop more fervently than ever.
 Entertainment Weekly's Leah Greenblatt was critical of the album, stating that it sounded "murky and almost punishingly discordant, as if the album has been submerged underwater and then set upon by an arsenal of exceptionally peeved power tools".
 She went on to state that nothing on the album sounded "truly vital", or as revolutionary as M.I.A. wanted the public to believe.
 Stephen Troussé, writing in Uncut, described the album as "anticlimactic" and "self-satisfied" and said that it suffered from "diminished horizons".
 Mehan Jayasuriya of PopMatters noted M.I.A.'s "self-aggrandizing" as a weakness, adding that Maya lacks "the focus and confidence of M.I.A.'s previous albums".
 Jesse Cataldo of Slant Magazine noted that the album "has the feel of a vanity project" and wrote "It may be an above-average album, but its aesthetic matches her persona only at its shallowest levels, in the thinness of its ideas and the often-forceful ugliness of its message".
 Chris Richard of The Washington Post called it "a disorienting mix of industrial clatter and digital slush" and noted "there isn't much to sing along to".

 Accolades

 In December 2010, NME named "XXXO" and "Born Free" the number two and number 11 best tracks of the year respectively.
 Maya appeared in a number of magazines' lists of the best albums of the year.
 The album was placed at number five on the "2010 Pitchfork Readers Poll" list of the "Most Underrated Album" of the year.
 Spin placed Maya at number eight in its list of the best releases of 2010, and Rolling Stone listed it at number 19 in its countdown.

+Legacy

+In 2013, in light of recently leaked NSA documents that revealed the agency had been surveilling US citizens' internet use through Google and Facebook, M.I.A. made a Tumblr post saying she had correctly predicted this sort of spying in her song "The Message".
+Carrie Battan of Pitchfork noted that the then-widespread "criticisms of M.I.A.'s politically charged words and alleged paranoia" could now "seem just as silly as her lyrics once might have".
+On Maya's tenth anniversary, journalists opined that the album's "internet aversion and overstuffed sound" aged well and could be considered a precursor to the industrial distortion of albums like Yeezus (2013) by Kanye West.